Finding and renting a new place of your own is exciting and complicated at the same time. There is so much to keep track of.

 When you arrive at your new property, complete a second inspection.

 After your leasing office gives you keys, make extra copies.
-You can visit a home improvement store to make additional copies of your keys, just in case you get locked out.
-If needed, you can give this spare set to a friend or family member.
+You can visit a home improvement store to make additional copies, just in case you get locked out.
+If needed, you can give a spare set to a friend or family member.